tillitis/dev-tillitis/hugo/content/tools/_index.md

   ed25519 signing oracle.
 [Go
   doc](https://pkg.go.dev/github.com/tillitis/tkeysign).

+## Building applications

 ### Building with host tools

-Most of the apps listed under [projects](/projects/) comes with a Makefile and can be built with a simple:
+Most of the apps listed under [projects](/projects/) comes with a Makefile and can be built with:

 ```
 $ make